 If the big game itself doesn't lead to enough arguments, you can be sure to get people squawking with a plate of nachos.
 Everyone has their own opinion on what kind of toppings to use and how to arrange them.
 Whether you like your nachos piled high or individually and daintily topped, you're sure to love one of these 12 variations.
-And if you're having a little trouble deciding, you can always play around with our state-of-the-art, interactive, totally nonjudgmental custom nacho recipe generator!

 The Ultimate Fully Loaded Nachos